mozilla/global-sprint/_articles/participants.md

 title: For Participants
 ---

-**Participants at the Global Sprint browse our list of awesome projects, and pick a project to contribute to.
-They can join the Sprint online and participate from wherever they are, or they can head to a local site during the Sprint and participate in person while meeting and networking with others.
-All skill levels are welcome!
+**Participants browse our list of awesome projects, and pick a project (or two) to work on during the Sprint.
+They can join the Sprint online, from wherever they are, or they can head to a local site during the Sprint to meet, work and network with others.
+All skill levels are welcome, and you don't have to commit to being at the entire Sprint-- drop in for two hours or two days, whatever works for you!**

 ### Register to participate in the Global Sprint, in 4 easy steps!